Find Affordable College Courses

 Galloway, NJ

 The in-demand master’s degree programs at Stockton University helped the school earn the #3 place on this year’s ranking of the most popular mental and social health services schools in New Jersey.
-Located in the medium-sized suburb of Galloway, Stockton State is a public college with a medium-sized student population.
+Located in the suburb of Galloway, Stockton State is a public school with a moderately-sized student population.

 About 58% of the students majoring in mental health services at the school are women while 42% are male.

-Read full report on Mental & Social Health Services at Stockton University
+Full Mental & Social Health Services at Stockton University Report

 #4